 In order to improve your quality of life, you need to pay close attention to any physical changes you experience.
 If you often feel you can't satisfy your thirst or are having to urinate more often (or alternately, urinate rarely throughout the day), you should let your doctor know.
 He or she can then assess how advanced the issue is and make recommendations on how you can correct it.

-.
+Fortunately, it is usually possible to fix "diabetic bladder."
+In cases where the bladder has been substantially stretched, you'll need to essentially reshape it.
+Usually, this is done with a Foley catheter.
+This urinary catheter is inserted into the bladder and drains into urinary drain bags.
 Around 15-25% of all hospitalizations require the placement of such a catheter during a patient's stay, but you won't be confined to a hospital bed in cases like these.
 Simply put, when the catheter empties into the urinary drain bags, it will help your bladder drain and will allow your bladder muscles to build back up.

 Self-catheterization may be a better choice for some patients, or it can be used as a follow-up treatment after using a Foley catheter for a short period.
 Instead of using a catheter and urinary drain bags full-time, patients are able to use a catheter just while urinating.
 With self-catheterization, patients have to follow a strict urination schedule, whether or not they feel the urge to empty their bladders.
 This practice will eventually retrain your nerves to sense when you need to empty your bladder and to do so completely.

 While being diligent about your bodily habits can go a long way, it's not always possible to avoid developing a diabetic bladder.
 However, if you treat these problems early with urological supplies, you'll be well on your way to recovery and a more comfortable, well-maintained way of life.
 To find out more about how our catheters and urinary medical supplies can help you, contact us today.